Find Grad Schools

 146 Yearly Graduations

 University of La Verne is the 7th most popular school in the nation for students seeking a master's degree in student counseling.
 Roughly 6,900 attend the school each year.
-The average in-state tuition for full-time undergraduates is $44,700 per year, while in-state graduate students, on average, pay $14,340 per year.
-For the 2020-2021 academic year, 146 master's degrees were handed out to student counseling majors at ULV.
-Around 79% of these students were from an underrepresented racial-ethnic group, and 82% were women.
+The average in-state tuition for full-time undergraduates is $45,850 per year, while in-state graduate students, on average, pay $14,796 per year.
+During the most recent year for which we have data, 146 people received their master's degree in student counseling from ULV.
+About 80% of this group were women, and 82% were students from an underrepresented racial-ethnic group.

 140 Yearly Graduations

 The 8th most popular school in the country for student counseling majors who are seeking their master's degree is California State University - Sacramento.
 Each year, around 32,200 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $5,742 per year, while in-state graduate students, on average, pay $7,176 per year.
-For the 2020-2021 academic year, 140 master's degrees were handed out to student counseling majors at Sac State.
-About 78% of this group were women, and 64% were students from an underrepresented racial-ethnic group.
+During the most recent year for which we have data, 140 people received their master's degree in student counseling from Sac State.
+Around 72% of these students were from an underrepresented racial-ethnic group, and 80% were women.

 #9